No Complaints

-"No Complaints" is the debut solo single by American record producer Metro Boomin featuring American rapper Offset of Migos and Canadian rapper Drake.
+"No Complaints" is the debut solo single by American record producer Metro Boomin featuring American rapper Offset and Canadian rapper Drake.
 The song was featured as a bonus track on Metro's debut solo studio album, Not All Heroes Wear Capes (2018).
 The song was released as a digital download on June 23, 2017, by Boominati Worldwide and Republic Records.

 Commercial performance

 The song entered at number 71 on the US Billboard Hot 100.